Students and faculty work with lighting and cameras in the new sound stage.

 Assistant Professor, Media Communications/Studies, Communications and Journalism

-Joy Leopold is a recent graduate of the University of Miami in Miami, Florida.
-Her research interests include digital news, civic participation, and acts of resistance, including protests and organizing for social change.
-She has worked as a staff writer as well as a freelance writer.
+Professional Achievements: Joy Leopold s research interests include digital news, civic participation, and acts of resistance, including protests and organizing for social change.
+She has worked as a staff writer, as well as a freelance writer.
 Leopold taught courses at the University of Miami while completing her doctoral degree.
 She joins the School of Communications at Webster University as a visiting assistant professor of media communications teaching news production and media ethics courses.

 Education